INDEPENDENT STATUS FOR "THE OLD CITY OF JERUSALEM"

-The roots of the Jewish faith go back to 1950 BC.
+The roots of the Jewish faith go 4.000 years back.

 Originally Canaan was inhabited by Canaanites, Philistines, Phoenicians and Bedouins.

 Many of them lived in towns such as Sidon, Hazor, Meggido, Shechem, Jericho, Salem, Hebron, Gerar, Beersheba, etc.

 Melchizedek was then Priest-King of Salem, the future Jerusalem.